 Education policies

 Some policies allow you to suspend contributions for a certain period, such as six months, and then impose a penalty if you are still unable to pay.
-These penalties cannot exceed 15% of your savings in the first year and must reduce each year, with no penalty after the fifth year.
+These penalties cannot exceed 15 percent of your savings in the first year and must reduce each year, with no penalty after the fifth year.

 Other providers allow interest-free loans against your savings if you need access to your money, but charge policy alteration fees.